Musculoskeletal pain is very common, may be acute or chronic, and is a major cause of morbidity and occupational illness absence.

 Most common presentation for intra-articular pathology of the hip joint; however, referred pain from other sources is not uncommon.
 Signs and symptoms typically include activity-related pain, pain with movement of the hip, and antalgic gait.

 Associated most commonly with low-energy injury (e.g., fall from standing height) and osteoporosis or osteopenia.
 The risk increases significantly with age.
+Treatment is most commonly surgical.

 Iliotibial band syndrome is the most common cause of lateral knee pain in runners, related to repetitive friction of the iliotibial band sliding over the lateral femoral epicondyle.
 Runners predisposed to this injury are typically in a phase of overtraining and often have underlying weakness of the hip abductor muscle.

 Inflammatory arthritis is a common term for several conditions that manifest as joint pain, swelling, and stiffness with varying degrees of functional impairment.
-In cases of pain and swelling in a single joint, acute infection is a relatively common cause - one that can result in rapid and irreversible damage.
+In patients with pain and swelling in a single joint, acute infection is a relatively common cause - one that can result in rapid and irreversible damage.
 In contrast, the majority of patients with involvement of multiple joints tend to have disorders of chronic duration.

 Most common chronic arthropathy of children and includes several subtypes.
 Affected joints can be painful, especially during motion and on palpation.
 Objective arthritis in joints for at least 6 weeks is necessary for diagnosis.

 Occurs when excessive valgus stresses or external rotation forces are placed on the knee joint.
 Most common symptom is medial-sided knee pain above or below the joint line.
 Patients are usually able to walk.
-Diagnosis and grading is primarily done with history taking and physical exam.
+Diagnosis and grading is primarily made with history taking and physical exam.

-A strain is an injury to the muscle or musculotendinous junction, whereas a sprain is an injury to the ligament.
+Strain is an injury to the muscle or musculotendinous junction, whereas a sprain is an injury to the ligament.
 History and physical exam are key in diagnosis and grading of the injury as grade 1 (mild), 2 (moderate), or 3 (severe with complete rupture).

 Repetitive tasks in the workplace can cause a variety of overuse syndromes as diverse as the occupations that may cause them.
 A patient's occupational history is vital in diagnosing the injury.
 Pain from these disorders can persist and cause work disabilities if left unchecked, and without secondary prevention strategies in place.

+An acquired, potentially reversible idiopathic lesion of subchondral bone resulting in delamination and sequestration with or without articular cartilage involvement and instability.
 Majority of patients are adolescent or young adult athletes.
 Main joints involved include the knee, ankle, and radiocapitellar joint of the elbow.
 Variable presentation: traumatic or atraumatic, insidious onset, nonspecific joint pain, exacerbation of symptoms with exercise (especially stair or hill climbing), recurrent effusion, catching, or locking.

 Vitamin D deficiency is the most common cause.
 Patients frequently complain of diffuse bony pain with a history of limited sunlight exposure.
 Proximal muscle weakness, spinal tenderness to percussion, pseudofractures, and skeletal deformities are found commonly.